 When Gareth returned, Isobel passed the ice to Roman.
 “For your face, dear.
 It’s already started to swell.”

 “Oh.”
 Roman touched his face, surprised.
-He’d forgotten about the injury, actually, but Isobel’s comment reminded him of the pain.
-He prodded at his jaw gingerly; he was lucky it wasn’t broken.
+He’d forgotten about the injury, actually, but at Isobel’s comment, the pain made itself known.
+He prodded at his jaw gingerly; he was lucky it didn’t break.

 Next, Isobel passed the brandy to Leandros.
 “Have some.
-Stitches are no easy thing, and we don’t have anything stronger for you, unless you change your mind about calling a doctor.”
+Stitches are no easy thing, and we don’t have anything stronger for you– not unless you change your mind about calling a doctor.”

-Leandros shook his head and took a long swig from the bottle while Isobel prepared the needle and catgut.
+Leandros shook his head and took a long swig from the bottle while Isobel prepared the needle and surgical thread.

 “I didn’t know you knew how to do this,” Gareth said, watching her.

 She took the brandy back from Leandros and poured some carefully over Leandros’ wound to sterilize it.
 He gasped, long fingers digging into the sofa cushions, dark brows furrowing.
 Roman tried not to stare, but he couldn’t get over how much older Leandros looked.
-He was all angles and hard muscle, now, all traces of baby fat gone.
+He was all angles and hard muscle, now, any trace of baby fat gone.
 His hair was shorter, barely past his chin.
-He’d even grown taller.
+He’d grown taller, too– Roman hadn’t had much time to noticed before Leandros’ hit, but the alfar hadn’t always towered over him like that.

-It had been so long since they’d seen each other.
+It really had been a long time.
 Ever since Roman had found out Leandros was in Gallontea, he’d been carefully avoiding this reunion.
 He knew that his will to stay away would break the moment he saw Leandros again.

 “Wait,” Gareth said, before Roman could go anywhere.
 “I want answers, first.
 How do you two know each other?”

 Roman and Leandros’ gazes met, Roman looking away first.
-“We’re friends.”
+“We’re friends,” he said.

 “No,” Leandros said coldly.
 “We were.
 A long time ago.”